These Are the Aphrodisiacs That Might Actually Work

-A new review of the research looks at which purported "aphrodesiacs" might work, which ones definitely don't, and which ones may actually cause harm.
+A new review of the research looks at which purported "aphrodisiacs" might work, which ones definitely don't, and which ones may actually cause harm.

 For as long as humans have been mating and reproducing, they've been searching for ways to boost desire, Michael Krychman, MD, executive director of the Southern California Center for Sexual Health explained to Health.
 Even today, people are frequently on the hunt for natural solutions, like foods or herbal products to make sex more fun (or as the case may be, more successful).